ShizukaDonaghue/happy-beans/README.md

 * As a Site User, I can log out of my account so that I can keep my account secure.

 ### EPIC: Site Admin
-* As a Site Admin, I can create, update and delete recipes and comments so that I can manage the contents of my app.
+* As a Site Admin, I can create, update and delete recipes and comments so that I can manage the contents of my application.

 ### EPIC: Site Navigation
-* As a Site User, I can understand the purpose of the app clearly so that I can decide whether the contents are right for me to sign up.
+* As a Site User, I can understand the purpose of the application clearly so that I can decide whether the contents are right for me to sign up.
 * As a Site User, I can navigate the site intuitively so that I can easily find what I am looking for.
 * As a Site User, I can browse a paginated list of recipes so that I can easily select a recipe to view.
 * As a Site User, I can select a recipe from the list so that I can view the full details of a recipe.
 * As a Site User, I can view the comments posted by others so that I can see the feedback and conversation for each recipe.
-* As a Site User, I can filter the recipes by meal type so that I can view a list of recipes for the meal type.
+* As a Site User, I can filter the recipes by a meal type so that I can view a list of recipes for the meal type.
-* As a Site User, I can filter the recipes by main ingredient so that I can view a list of recipes using the main ingredient.
+* As a Site User, I can filter the recipes by a main ingredient so that I can view a list of recipes using the main ingredient.
-* As a Site User, I can filter the recipes based on difficulty so that I can view a list of recipes suitable for my level.
+* As a Site User, I can filter the recipes based on a difficulty level so that I can view a list of recipes suitable for my level.
 * As a Site User, I can see a custom error message when an HTTP error occurs so that I can understand why the error has occurred and easily navigate back to the website.

 ### EPIC: Recipe Management